-In this article, we’ll give you a silk press 101 and feature everything you need to know from what is a silk press, products used for a silk press, care and maintenance as well as 30 silk press results on different natural hair textures.
+In this article, we’ll give you a silk press 101 and feature everything you need to know from what a silk press is, products used for a silk press, care and maintenance as well as 40 silk press before and after results on different natural hair textures.

 What is a silk press?

 A silk press is simply a combination of the right products and hot tools which in turn creates a silk like straight hairstyle even on curly or afro kinky hair.

 What products do you use for a silk press?

 A shampoo and conditioner of your choice as well as serums and light oils are preferred before doing a silk press.
 Ensure that you deep condition your hair in order to lock in moisture and avoid damage.

 Is a silk press bad for your hair?

 Too much heat can definitely cause damage to your hair.
 It is often advisable to use a heat protectant serum before doing a silk press to prevent any damage.
 Avoid too much heat and opt for moderate heat instead.